Lightsaver16/ClinicAppointmentRestApi/README.md

 Both doctor and patient entities have basic crud functionalities.
 So for the workflow of the api, create first a new record of patient and doctors.
 Upon creating a new doctor record, availability of the doctor will be automatically set to AVAILABLE.
 For creating a new appointment, it requires a doctor id and patient id, where doctor should have the status of AVAILABLE, otherwise, it will throw and exception.

+Every appointment record has only one patient and doctor.
+In contrast, patients and doctors can have many appointments.
+In this regard, the relationship between patient-appointment and doctor-appointment is Many to One (annotated with @ManyToOne).

 <h4>Entities</h4>

 <img